lessardlab/GlobalPolyMorp/README.md

 To add files, please add it to the Code Tab (by drag and drop)

-Then, go to the Issues tab, to open a new issue.
+Then, go to the Issues tab or click [here](https://github.com/lessardlab/GlobalPolyMorp/issues/new), to open a new issue.